Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ### Plain text files
-These files can contains a simplified or aggregate version of the information contained in the NetCDF Files or and specific output.
+These files can contains a simplified or aggregate version of the information contained in the NetCDF files or and specific output.
 ##### Biologically relevant output:
 *  **BiomIndx.txt**
 Biomass in tonnes of each species across the entire model domain